-Pina Napolitano made a splash in early 2012: Norman Lebrecht featured her recording of Arnold Schönberg’s complete piano works as his “CD of the week”, shortlisting it for his Album of the Year on Sinfinimusic.com, Guy Rickards in International Piano Magazine called the CD simply “outstanding”, citing the “tensile strength to her playing that is distinctly hers”, and Calum MacDonald in BBC Music Magazine gave it five stars for its “rare penetration, understanding, grace and elegance.”
+Pina Napolitano made a splash with this debut CD in 2012: Norman Lebrecht shortlisted it for his Sinfini Music Album of the Year; Guy Rickards in International Piano Magazine called the CD “outstanding”, citing the “tensile strength to her playing that is distinctly hers”, and Calum MacDonald in BBC Music Magazine gave it five stars for its “rare penetration, understanding, grace and elegance”.

 She is especially interested in the retrospective view looking from today, via early modernism, at the works of the romantic and classical period.
 She enjoys programming the music of Schönberg, Berg and Webern alongside works of Mozart and Brahms for instance.
 Not only does she impress her public with intellectual clarity, elegance and beauty of tone, but also with her virtuosity and an unusual feat of memory: she plays everything by heart – not to impress her public, but to create an atmosphere of utmost concentration, that, in her own experience, captures the public’s intense attention throughout.

 Her second disc Elegy was built around the Schoenberg and Bartok Third Piano Concerto.
 “Pina Napolitano allows the listener to be able to feel utterly at home in the work with what seems like little effort” (Gramophone), “a performance as musical as it is crystalline” (Thierry Vagne), “proof that dodecaphonic music can be both melodic and moving” (Graham Rickson), “a little as if we were dealing with scores of the nineteenth century reshaped into modern works” (Crescendo), “an account no less impressive than Uchida’s or Brendel’s…” (Guy Rickards, Musical Opinion).